ClaraMcNair/Recognizing-emotions-in-dance-movements/README.md

 Step 2: Set up the webcam so that the user can stand 3-4 meters from the webcam, so that the whole body is in view of the camera.
 The user must remain within 3-4 meters from the webcam.

-Step 3: Run the program på running the file :  `main.py`
+Step 3: Run the program by running the file :  `main.py`

 Step 4: Have the user step into the frame.
 When the screen flashes pink, the user's pose has been detected.